-All samples from the 2015 exploration drilling programs executed at the Pilar and Roça Grande mines were analyzed for gold at Jaguar's mine site laboratory.
+All samples from the 2015 to 2018 drilling programs executed at the Pilar and Roça Grande mines were analyzed for gold at either Jaguar's mine site laboratory or by the ALS Chemex laboratory located in Belo Horizonte.

 The SGS laboratory based in Belo Horizonte meets international analytical standards and ISO 17025 compliance protocols.
 Analytical results from the SGS laboratory were forwarded to Jaguar's Exploration or Mine Departments by email, followed by a hard copy.